sanskritsingh/Telling-Stories-with-Data-Page/Best Death Bowler.md

 Interesting answers to my questions:

 Q1.
 Is the graph easy to understand?
 Answer --> The line chart makes the eye travel too much from one spot to another for the ease of comparison.

 Q2.
 Is there anything that you find confusing in the graph?
 Answer --> The responder suggested that you can use the name in between and present the graphs on opposide sides of the names.
 That will make the comparison of data easy.

 Q3.
 Which graph do you think is the best out of the 3 wireframes plotted for reference?
 Answer --> One of the person mentioned to use stacked colmumn chart and to use contrasting colors.
 Other responder strictly suggested to not to use line graph and to go ahead with two different column graphs so that comparison is easy.
 Since the main objective is to find the bowler with the best wickets / match, the comparison is needed.

-Based on the references drawn from the above questions and answers and the fruitful discussions I had with my responders, I decided to go ahead with a doble column graph and also highlight the bowler where I want the readers to go.
-I have also tried to use contrasting colors.
+Based on the references drawn from the above Q&A and the fruitful discussions I had with my responders, I decided to go ahead with a double column graph and also highlight the bowler where I want the readers eye to go.
+The main focus is to convey a story that maximum wickets taken does not make one the greatest bowler but having the best wickets / match ratio makes you the best death bowler.
+I have also tried to use contrasting colors and differentiating players playing from different continents.

 Hence, I have recreated the graph as given below: